(Featured image: cattle on Bush Hill, photo by Edward Darling, c 1900. You can see a steeple and a smokestack in the distance)

 Common Lands and Commonage

-(From Ipswich in the Massachusetts Bay Colony, Volume I, Chapter 6, by Thomas Franklin Waters.)
+The following is from Ipswich in the Massachusetts Bay Colony, Volume I, Chapter 6, by Thomas Franklin Waters.

 Ownership of a house and land within the town bounds carried with it the right of pasturage in the wide domain beyond the Common Fence.
 This right was definitely recognized, and could be bought or sold.
 But the Privilege of cutting wood in the dense forests, which were included in these commons, was retained by the town.

 Singularly enough the town claimed proprietorship even in the trees standing on the house lots granted to individuals, and graciously granted permission in 1634 to the grantees, to have such trees on “paying a valuable consideration for the falling of them.”
 In 1635, the Town ordered that “No man shall sell, lend, give or convey, or cause to be conveyed or sent out of the Town, any timber sawn or unsawn, riven or unriven upon pain of forfeiting their sum or price.”
 The “consent of the Town” was necessary before any timber or clapboards could be carried beyond her bounds.

 The enactment of 1639 was even more stringent: “No man shall fell any timber upon the Common to make sale of, neither shall any man fell any tree for fuel without leave from the Constable under penalty of (a fine) for such tree felled for timber or firewood, and if any man shall fell timber for their own use, and remove it not from off the Commons or cleave it or saw it not within one year after the felling of it, it shall be lawful for any man to make use of the same.”